Uokoroafor/pgvector_django_play/README.md

 # PGVector Play

 ## Overview
-This project is a Django-based web application with a Postgres database with PGVector for similarity search and deployment using Docker.
-So this was a great opportunity to experiment with Django and PGVector It includes:
+This project is a Django-based web application with a PostgreSQL database with PGVector for similarity search and deployment using Docker.
+This project explores Django and PGVector, showcasing their capabilities in a containerised environment.
+It includes:

 - A PostgreSQL database with pgvector for vector similarity.
 - A Dockerised environment for ease of use.